aromatic-toast/vancouver_park_biodiversity/README.md

 # Data Sources

 ## Global Biodiversity Information Facility
-[GBIF](https://www.gbif.org/) is a massive database that contains geotagged observation data for individual species (e.g. pland and animals).
+[GBIF](https://www.gbif.org/) is a massive database that contains geotagged observation data for individual species (e.g. plant and animals).
 Species occurrence data was obtained from GBIF for City of Vancouver as well as the area of UBC and the Endowment Lands for the years between 2009 and 2019.

 ## Local & Regional Greenspaces
 Geospatial data for Vancouver parks was obtained from the [BC Data Catalogue](https://catalogue.data.gov.bc.ca/dataset/local-and-regional-greenspaces)